bluzelle/curium/NetworkRehearsalInstructions/NetworkRehearsalInstructions.md

 :warning: Please read carefully before you begin the rehearsal.
 Also note.
 It is NOT INTENDED that you replace your existing SOFT MAINNET NODE(s) with Bluzelle Final TestNet node(s).

-The intention here is to run ADDITIONAL node(s) as a REHEARSAL for the Final MainNet launch.
+The intention here is to run NEW node(s) as a REHEARSAL for the Final MainNet launch.
+Ideally, you run these new nodes in the same architectural configuration as on the Soft MainNet (ie: same # of sentries, etc).
 Please be sure to keep your existing Soft MainNet node(s) running.

 All coordination efforts will be done in the [Discord server](https://discord.gg/KRhcKE6qS6).